Skip to main content

 Personal Defense Notes

-Force Dome Generator ★: Creates a force field around a Large Blast Template with Hardness 16.
+Force Dome Generator: Creates a force barrier around a Large Blast Template with Hardness 16.
 The dome cannot be moved while active and lasts one hour on a standard battery.
-If broken, it burns out and cannot be restored without a Repair roll that takes ten minutes.
+If broken, it burns out and cannot be restored without a Repair roll taking ten minutes.
 Multiple domes may overlap and automatically connect, removing internal barriers.

 Services

-Hirelings are loyal, but not suicidal.
-They will not knowingly act against their ethics or throw their lives away without reason.
+Hirelings are generally loyal, but not suicidal.
+They will not knowingly violate their ethics or throw their lives away without reason.

 Hirelings are Extras.
 Wild Card hirelings cost three times the listed price.